About the accelerated master’s (4+1) degree

 School of Sustainability requirements

-The School of Sustainability application must be submitted by March 1, in the senior year (or equivalent) of the bachelor’s program.
+The School of Sustainability application must be submitted by March 1, in the junior year (or equivalent) of the bachelor’s program.
 The application requires the following (items 2-6 must be uploaded in a single PDF file):

 - Recommendations and references.
 One primary recommendation from a School of Sustainability faculty member recommending the student for the MSUS 4+1 program is required.
 This primary recommender will be asked to address the applicant’s potential for success in a graduate program.
-Applicants will be responsible for sending the recommendation form and submission link the faculty serving as their primary recommender.
+Applicants will be responsible for sending the recommendation form and submission link to the faculty serving as their primary recommender.
 A link to the recommendation form and submission page will be sent to applicants only after the graduate advisor receives the signed Curriculum Plan.

 In addition to the primary recommendation, the name and contact information of two faculty references is required on the application.
 References should be from educators familiar with the applicant’s experience and capability for graduate work.